uva-math/uva-math-code/undergraduate/academic_life.md

 <h2 class="bodoni-h2">Math Club</h2>

 The Undergraduate Math Club at University of Virginia is a weekly seminar and a club for students interested in mathematics and related areas.
 An up-to-date calendar of meetings is [here]({{site.url}}/seminars/mathclub/).
 The Math Club is a students' space having an official UVA CIO status (a student-lead organization).
-This provides the Club with a student managing board which helps plan and organize events. {% include person_info_email_only.html UVA_id="aso9t" %} and {% include person_info_email_only.html UVA_id="sm4cw" %} are the faculty coordinators of the Club for the 2017-18 academic year.
+This provides the Club with a student managing board which helps plan and organize events.

+{% for sem in site.data.seminars %}{%if sem.shortname == "mathclub" %}{% for cnt in sem.contact %}{% include person_info_email_only.html UVA_id = cnt.UVA_id %}{% unless forloop.last %}, {% endunless %}{% endfor %}{% endif %}{% endfor %}are the faculty coordinators of the Club for the current academic year.

 The activities at the Math Club include, but are not limited to: